-For further information on SEISS grants, visit the government's Self Employment Income Support Scheme (SEISS) Extension webpage (Opens in a new window).
+For further information on the final SEISS grant and preparing to apply, visit the government's Self Employment Income Support Scheme (SEISS) webpage (Opens in a new window).

 The Recovery Loan Scheme is now open to help businesses of any size access loans and other kinds of finance so they can recover after the pandemic and transition period.
 It has been designed to effectively replace the Bounce Back Loan (BBLS), Coronavirus Business Interruption Loan (CBILS) and Coronavirus Large Business Interruption Loan (CLBILS) schemes, which all closed to applications on 31st March 2021.

 The RLS will provide to eligible businesses the following: